 - Tap it

 - Click it

 Swipe: When you’re making a payment in a store, a debit card functions similarly to a credit card.
 Swipe the card in the store’s card reader to make your purchase.
 Different from a credit card purchase, you’ll be asked to enter your four-digit PIN into the store’s card reader.
 This keeps your transaction secure since a thief with your card would presumably be unable to enter your PIN at the point of sale.

 Tap: Adding your debit card to your digital wallet (aka mobile wallet) allows you to make contactless purchases everywhere they are accepted: in stores, online and in certain apps.
 Apple Pay, Google Pay and Samsung Pay are just some of the digital wallet services available.
 When you sign up for one of these, you’ll enter your debit card information, which is then stored in your mobile wallet for future use.
 Then, just tap your phone to any reader that accepts digital wallet payments and your purchase is complete!
 Check out our video tutorial on how to set up contactless payments.

-Click: Debit cards can be used to make online purchases, the same way you’d make a purchase with a credit card.
-Simply enter your debit card number where the website asks for a credit card, then enter the expiration date and any other requested information (like the CCV number from the back of your card) to complete the online transaction.
-You can also use your debit cards with PayPal and person-to-person payment apps like Zelle and Venmo.
+Click: Debit cards can be used to make online purchases just like a credit card.
+Simply enter your debit card number where the website asks for a credit card.
+Then, enter the expiration date and any other requested information (like the CCV number from the back of your card) to complete the online transaction.
+You can also use your debit cards with PayPal and person-to-person payment apps like Zelle® and Venmo.

 Why Debit Cards are a Smart Choice